VincentWei/minigui-docs/user-manual/MiniGUIUserManualBuildingMiniGUI.md

 compatible, therefore, we are unable to use the configure script that is described in section 2.1.1 to produce makefile and the `mgconfig.h` file automatically.
-In this kind of situation, we need voluntarily to revise the `mgconfig.h` file to complete the MiniGUI compiling configuration.
+In this kind of situation, we need voluntarily to revise the `mgconfig.h` file to complete the MiniGUI compile-time configuration.
 Fortunately, Feynman Software already prepares the `mgconfig.h` file for the majority operating system, which can directly be used (store in MiniGUI source code **build/** directory);